IELTS Essay 1204 - It is unnecessary to teach children skills of handwriting

 In conclusion, computer and digital data have no way replaced the necessity of handwriting skills.
-They are even more prevailing in this era of technology where good handwriting is related to academic performance and success, one the one hand, and inspires confidence, on the other hand.
+They are even more prevalent in this era of technology where good handwriting is related to academic performance and success, on the one hand, and inspires confidence, on the other hand.

 [Written by - Stephen]